-SHA-2 refers to a family of cryptographic hash functions that can convert arbitrarily long strings of data into digests of a fixed size.
-This digest is commonly displayed as a fixed value hexadecimal number.
+SHA-2 (Secure Hash Algorithm 2) refers to a family of cryptographic hash functions that can convert arbitrarily long strings of data into digests of a fixed size (224, 256, 384, or 512 bits).
+256-bit SHA-2, also known as SHA-256, is the most often-used version.
+The digest is commonly displayed as a fixed value hexadecimal number.
 (SHA-256, for instance, returns a 64 character code.)

 SHA-2 has supplanted SHA-1 in security protocols like SSL/TLS.